front-end-intermediate/session-11/readme.md

 }
 ```

-And then call it wherever we currently call `store.dispatch`:
+And then call it wherever we currently call `store.dispatch` in the DOM scripts:

 ```js
 function addPirateToDom(pirate){